 We use the individual Cost Allocation Model (iCAM) to estimate the cost of EA interventions for each financial year (MSD, 2017).
 Insights MSD created iCAM to provide a view of how spending to date has been allocated to outputs at the individual level.
-Here we define outputs as activities that MSD does to assist people.
-Outputs can include activities, such as a face-to-face meeting, a main benefit application, or an EA intervention.
+Here we define outputs as activities that MSD does to assist people, such as a face-to-face meeting, a main benefit application, or an EA intervention.